Addooo/Addooo.github.io/_posts/2019-11-10-a-rop-project.markdown

 print(buf)

 {% endhighlight %}
 Maybe all of this is over simplified and not to much clear, i decided to not explain somethings in detail but i thing that in general the basic idea is ok.
-However this was my first article so i have a very loooooong road to improve my infosec skills (and a my english writing).
+However this was my first article so i have a very loooooong road to improve my infosec (and also writing) skills.